 We secured a seven-figure lump sum and annual payments totalling a six-figure sum over 10 years for a client left with a serious brain injury following a motorcycle accident.

-The defendant initially denied full liability, but following a meeting between both parties and with the support of our legal team, we were able to agree an out-of-court settlement.
+The defendant initially denied full liability.
+However, after a meeting between both parties and with the support of our legal team, we were able to agree on an out-of-court settlement.

 This settlement covered the immediate impact on the client, as well as consideration for lost future income the client would have likely earned as a partner in a commercial law firm.

 Seven-figure pre-trial settlement for severe head and brain injury after fall onto concrete